open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 The reasoning behind restricting the set of sampling rates is that it:

-- Lowers the cost of propagating head sampling probability
+- Lowers the cost of propagating parent sampling probability
 - Limits the number of random bits required
 - Avoids floating-point to integer rounding errors
 - Makes math involving partial traces tractable.